 For backfill above the springline and to a level of six inches (6") over the top of the pipe unless the trench is twenty five feet (25') deep or greater, then the limestone backfill must be twelve inches (12") above the top of the pipe.
 Selected materials shall be used, and placed in uniform layers not exceeding six inches (6") in depth (loose depth) up each side.
 Each layer shall be placed, then carefully and uniformly tamped, so as to eliminate the possibility of pipe settlement, misalignment and damage to joints.

-In lieu of the above described material to backfill over the pipe, the Contractor shall place bulkheads of native clay soil across the trench of 100 feet intervals to resist the movement of groundwater through the granular material.
-Such bulkheads shall be carefully compacted and parallel to the pipe and shall extend from the bottom of the trench to a height of six inches (6") above the top of the pipe, when under twenty five feet (25') deep and twelve inches (12") above the top of the pipe when over twenty five feet (25') deep.
+The Contractor shall place bulkheads of native clay soil across the trench of 100 feet intervals to resist the movement of groundwater through the granular material.
+Such bulkheads shall be carefully compacted and parallel to the pipe and shall extend as a minimum from the bottom of the trench to a height of six inches (6") above the top of the pipe, when under twenty five feet (25') deep and twelve inches (12") above the top of the pipe when over twenty five feet (25') deep, but may be larger to match the dimensions of the granular backfill on each side of the bulkhead and to seal the trench.